haddockapp/haddockapp/atp.md

   1. Open the settings drawer by clicking on the purple stack icon at the top-right corner of the screen.
   2. Unfold the "Authorizations" menu.
   3. Press the "Add authorization" button to initiate the creation process for a new authorization method.
   4. Fill in the desired label for the new authorization method.
+     _If you are testing on the `dev.haddock.ovh` environment, use the label `My private key`._
   5. Select the "Deploy Key" radio button.
   6. Fill in your desired deploy key in the text area.
-     _If you are testing on the `demo.haddock.ovh` environment, use the deploy key provided in the appendices zip files._
+     _If you are testing on the `dev.haddock.ovh` environment, use the deploy key provided in the appendices zip files._
   7. Press the "Confirm" button to complete the flow.
 - **Expected result:**
   - A toast message appears at the bottom of the screen to inform the user that the new authorization has been created successfully.